96boards/website/openhours/README.md

 <iframe width="350" height="120" src="https://w2.countingdownto.com/2050235" frameborder="0"></iframe><br />
 <a href="http://linaro.co/openhoursjoin" class="btn blog-read-more-btn center-block">Click Here to Join BlueJeans Channel</a>
 <a href="https://www.youtube.com/c/96Boards/live" class="btn blog-read-more-btn center-block">Set YouTube Reminder</a>
-<a href="https://calendar.google.com/calendar/r/eventedit/copy/cTc0M2EzbXV1NWhvM3J2b2E1MWI2dnFlNThfMjAxODA4MDJUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw/cm9iZXJ0LndvbGZmQGxpbmFyby5vcmc?sf=true" class="btn blog-read-more-btn center-block">Add to you Calendar</a>
+<a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=cTc0M2EzbXV1NWhvM3J2b2E1MWI2dnFlNThfMjAxODEwMTFUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org" class="btn blog-read-more-btn center-block">Add to you Calendar</a>

 **OpenHours**

 Phase two, OpenHours has started - [Check out the pilot here!](https://youtu.be/QPijdGYpLoA)

-**This week**, we will be meeting with **Yossi and Nazik** of [Novtech](http://www.novtech.com/)!
-Join us to hear about the amazing work behind two featured Consumer Edition 96Boards, the [Meerkat](https://www.96boards.org/product/imx7-96/) and the [Chameleon96](https://www.96boards.org/product/chameleon96/).
-During this episode, we will hear a more Novtech (the company) and of course a deep dive into their two 96Boards.
-If we are lucky, there might even be a demo or two :-).
-Brew some coffee or tea, and tune in at the end of the countdown on either BlueJeans or YouTube (see the links above!).
+**This week** (for our surprise episode), we will be meeting with [Brandy Morgan](https://www.instagram.com/msbrandymorgan/) of [Creators Code](https://creatorscode.co/)!
+Brandy is a developer, designer, and doer who could out hustle Jay-z.
+Her work has received recognition and acclaim from Awwwards.
+Brandy has been featured in Glamour and Money magazine for her work on social media for paving the way for other female developers.
+If she isn't coding or working on Creators Code, you can find her running laps around the beautiful lakes of Winter Park, FL or sipping espresso at the local coffee shops.
+At Creators Code their mission is to cohesively integrate the technologist and the creative, for building successful and authentic connections online.
+From corporate marketing teams to individuals focused on personal branding, Creators Code provides the tools to develop creative and innovative data-driven strategies to optimize your online presence.
+This is your chance to come hang out with Brandy for an entire hour!
+Bring your coffee and/or tea (and/or beer ;-)) and join us on BlueJeans, YouTube, or Facebook for the livestream.
+The 96Boards team have a bunch of questions, but we encourage anyone who is joining to speak up and contribute to the converstaion.
+See you on Thursday!

 The show is also broadcasted live on the 96Boards [Facebook](https://www.facebook.com/96Boards/) and [YouTube](https://www.youtube.com/c/96Boards/live) channels.